-In this article we’ll give you a virtual taste of 10 popular Turkish dishes.
-They’re sure to get your mouth watering and your feet itching to hop onto the next flight to Istanbul!
+In this article we’ll give you a virtual taste of 10 popular dishes from Turkish food culture.
+They’re sure to get your mouth a-watering just in time for that flight to Istanbul, visit to the fairy chimneys of Cappadocia, or ticket to the sun-kissed sands of Bodrum.
+Enjoy!

 First on our list of the top dishes in Turkish food culture is Baklava.
-Dessert is normally saved until after the main meal, but Baklava is so special, we’ll have to make an exception!
-It is so good, in fact, that many nations, including Greece, call it their own.
-But the evidence seems to support the Turkish claim to this decadent dessert.
+Yes, yes, we know that dessert is normally saved until after the main, but Baklava is so darn special an so darn iconic that we simply have to make an exception!
+It’s so tasty, in fact, that many other nations, including Greece, claim it for their own.
+But, without stepping on any toes, the evidence does seem to support the Turkish claim to this decadent sweet cake…

 Traditional baklava has the following layers: